BRAVE: On the Road

 Experiencing other cultures, different languages, new foods, and more importantly, new perspectives can be a life-changing experience.

-For many of the Rock Girls, it's the first time they have traveled beyond the city limits.
-On each trip, Rock Girl helps girls far off the beaten path establish Rock Girl support groups in their own communities.
-Back home, they lead Rock Girl groups in their schools to reach more girls and bridge the geographic, racial, and economic divides between young women.
+For many of the girls, it's the first time they have traveled beyond the city limits.
+On each trip, BRAVE helps girls far off the beaten path establish support groups in their own communities.
+Back home, they lead groups in their schools to reach more girls and bridge the geographic, racial, and economic divides between young women.

 This is where you come in.
 These young women have been supporting themselves and one another.
 Please help us widen the circle of support.
 Your financial contribution, no matter the size, can help change the trajectory of these girls' lives.